pranavjv/vam/vradam_adaptive_stability_hypothesis.md

 If our hypothesis is correct, we should observe:

-1. VADAM maintaining stability at eigenvalues significantly higher than 38/η, particularly for larger β₃ values.
+1. VRADAM maintaining stability at eigenvalues significantly higher than 38/η, particularly for larger β₃ values.

 2. More consistent training dynamics in the presence of sharp curvature.

-3. The ratio of VADAM's max eigenvalue to Adam's theoretical bound exceeding 1.0 while maintaining stable optimization.
+3. The ratio of VRADAM's max eigenvalue to Adam's theoretical bound exceeding 1.0 while maintaining stable optimization.

 The analysis will provide valuable insights into how adaptive learning rate methods can be further enhanced to handle challenging optimization landscapes.